 Garmisch-Partenkirchen is a great place to explore southern Germany.
-Located on the border of Germany and Austria, Garmisch-Partenkirchen is the quintessential Bavarian town.
+Located on the border of Germany and Austria, Garmisch Partenkirchen is the quintessential Bavarian town.
 If you love the mountains, then this is the best place to be!
-Germany’s highest peak, Zugspitze, towers over this alpine town.
-Expect this area to be a popular spot for sports enthusiasts all-year round with world-class skiing in the winter and spectacular hiking and biking in the summer.
+Germany’s highest mountain, Zugspitze, towers over this alpine town.
+Expect this area to be a popular spot for sports enthusiasts all-year round.
+Winter sports dominate with world-class skiing and spectacular hiking and biking in the summer.

-With a rich history, culture, and natural setting, along with many great day trip options, here are the top things to do in Garmisch-Partenkirchen.
+With a rich history, culture, and natural setting, along with many amazing day trips, here are the top things to do in Garmisch-Partenkirchen.

 Grüß Gott, or God Greets you, is the common greeting you will hear in this region.
 Garmisch and Partenkirchen were once two separate towns.
 They joined to become one shortly before the 1936 Winter Olympics.
 Garmisch-Partenkirchen, known as Ga-Pa for short, has two distinct feels still to this day.
 Garmisch, in the west, is trendy and urban.
 While Partenkirchen, in the east, retains its old world Bavarian charm.